 This was also our first time parking at the terminal.
 Parking at the terminal, at the time of our cruise, was $17 a day plus tax, which was due prior to parking your car.

-There are plenty of companies that offer parking cheaper with shuttles to the port that are much cheaper than parking at the terminal.
+There are plenty of companies that offer cheaper parking with shuttles to the port.
 However, with two young kids in tow, parking at the terminal was much more convenient and therefore worth the extra cost.

 We were able to find a spot close to the elevator.
 We only had to corral our kids and our luggage a few feet to the elevator and down one floor before our luggage was collected by a terminal employee.
 It couldn’t have been easier or more convenient.